jmahler/sprinklerpi/README.md

 can be created for Apache.

 Since the web server must be able to modify the sprinklerpi files the permissions must be correct.
-Here the web server is running under the user `www-data`.
-Other configurations may use the `apache` user.
+If the web server is running as the user `www-data` that user/group should have read/write access to the files.

     $ sudo chown -R :www-data sprinklerpi/
     $ sudo chmod -R g+w sprinklerpi/